 2. Don’t just find a mentor; get a team of advisors.
-A Harvard Business Review study showed that executives who received some form of mentoring earned more money earlier in their careers and attributed much of their success to this mentor relationship.
+A decades-old Harvard Business Review study showed that executives who received some form of mentoring earned more money earlier in their careers and attributed much of their success to this mentor relationship.
 However, there has been a shift recently toward “mentoring by committee.”
 Essentially, why have one mentor when you could have three or four?
 The benefits of having a more senior member of your company supporting you and rooting for your success are increased when you have close relationships with multiple individuals.

 3. Deliver—employees who get results are usually the first to be promoted.
 Being able to identify specific ways you have enhanced operations or positively impacted the company’s bottom line enables you to make a solid case for promotion.
 One area where professionals in manufacturing have an easier time than other fields is quantifying their achievements.
 Since everything from yield to product quality, defects, customer returns, and on-time shipping are tracked so closely in a production environment, you should have no problem compiling a list of measurable accomplishments to wow your superiors.

 4. Build rapport with your boss and other senior leaders.
 As mentioned in the second item on our list, it’s important to make connections with the higher-ups at your company.
 Beyond pursuing a mentor-protégé association or building a team of advisors, you should develop a great working relationship with your immediate supervisor.
 They will ultimately be the initial gatekeeper that can block your professional growth or make your journey up the corporate ladder a bit smoother.
 Seek their counsel, discover what makes them tick, and use performance reviews to go deeper than simply discussing your work—find out how you can help your manager succeed.